sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 ### Multi-Cursor editing

-Starting in Xcode 10, you can now have multiple cursors in your editor.
+Starting in Xcode 10, you can have multiple cursors in your editor.
 This allows you to edit multiple spots in your source code at once.

 ![A demonstration of multiple cursors in Xcode](./assets/multi_cursor_demo.gif)